Day-off/test_assignment/README.md

 1. Ensure you have Node.js (`18 <`) and npm installed.
 2. Navigate to the frontend directory.
 3. Run `npm install` to install all dependencies.
-4. Use the following commands for different tasks:
+4. Run the application using your IDE or command line.
-    - `npm run dev`: Start the development server.
+    - `npm run dev`

 ## Functionality